|Blue Hill Bay, ME|

 Lighthouse keepers often supplemented their meager income with fishing and farming, but because the light towers were often built on rocky islands with little vegetation, keepers sometimes had to use neighboring islands to graze their sheep and cows during the summer.
 In a typical lighthouse, the whole family pitched in to help, with the children rowing to nearby islands to pick berries and other available edible plants.
 Most lighthouse families had at least one cow for milk and several hens for eggs.
 Some also had sheep for wool and possibly a few turkeys for holiday dinners.

 During the 1920s, a family living at a lighthouse like Blue Hill Bay was given a yearly ration of 500 gallons of kerosene and nine tons of coal.
-The kerosene was used to keep both the lighthouse and the keeperís house lit, while the coal was used for heat.
-The coal was often not enough to last the winter, and had to be supplemented by driftwood gathered nearby.
-Fresh water came from rainwater collected on the roof and stored in a 4,500-gallon underground brick cistern.
+The kerosene was used to keep both the lighthouse and the keeper’s house lit, while the coal was used for heat.
+The coal was often not enough to last the winter and had to be supplemented by driftwood gathered nearby.
+Fresh water came from rainwater collected on the roof and stored in a pair of brick cisterns located in the dwelling’s cellar.

-Most of the time, these ships did not slow down in foggy weather, as they had a schedule to keep, and because they took the same route every day and were intimate with the geography and the amount of time each leg of the journey took.
+Most of the time, these ships did not slow down in foggy weather, as they had a schedule to keep, and because they took the same route every day so their captains were intimate with the geography and the amount of time each leg of the journey took.
 A stopwatch was used to keep track of the time between stops, and each ship frequently sounded its whistle as a warning.
-One foggy day, keeper Chandler heard four blows on a whistle nearby, which indicated a vessel in trouble.
-Finding the ship in the fog, it turned out to be a skipper who had made a turn too soon and was not in imminent danger, but simply lost.
-Chandler shouted directions to the ship and turned around and went back to his station, using the sound of the fog bell to direct him.
+One foggy day, Keeper Chandler heard four blows on a whistle nearby, which indicated a vessel in trouble.
+After finding the ship in the fog, Chandler discovered its skipper had made a turn too soon and was not in imminent danger, but simply lost.
+Keeper Chandler shouted directions to the ship and turned around and went back to his station, using the sound of the fog bell to direct him.

 Located on Green Island in Blue Hill Bay, 3.7 miles southeast of Brooklin.
 The lighthouse and island are privately owned.
 Grounds/dwelling/tower closed.